rohannaam221b/smart-Brain/README.md

-Clone this repo  ||
+Clone this repo

-Run npm install  ||
+Run npm install

-Run npm start    ||
+Run npm start

-You must add your own API key in the src/App.js file to connect to Clarifai. ||
+You must add your own API key in the src/App.js file to connect to Clarifai.

-You can grab Clarifai API key here